Thu March 21, 2013

 Porter Arneill is the Director and Public Art Administrator for the Municipal Art Commission in Kansas City, Mo.
 The primary charge of this office: overseeing the city’s One Percent for Art program, which sets aside part of construction costs for art.
 Arneill, also a member of the Mayor's Task Force for the Arts, says these meetings will help shape the city’s future.

-The Mayor’s Task Force is expected to complete a draft this summer, and report findings and recommendations to the Mayor and the City Council in the fall.
+The Mayor’s Task Force is expected to complete a draft this summer, and report findings and recommendations to Mayor James and the City Council in the fall.

 Interview Highlights: Porter Arneill